Getting Garrus' Eyes Right

 - The surface I'm working on is wax paper, which keeps the Diamond Glaze from sticking to it.

-Here are the 14mm eyes in place in the partially painted mask.
+Here, I compared the 14mm eyes to the 16mm ones and then switched them out.
 They're close... but they're still too big.

 Turians have really tiny eyes!